Huge challenges for next Archbishop of America after Demetrios’ resignation - Ειδήσεις - νέα - Το Βήμα Online

 His work on the early Christian theologian and philosopher Justin Martyr is considered seminal.

-When he received his Ph.D. (jointly from Harvard’s Divinity School and Philosopht Department in 1972) the faculty had not seen such a high GPA in a quarter of a century.
+When he received his Ph.D. (jointly from Harvard’s Divinity School and Philosophy Department in 1972) the faculty had not seen such a high GPA in a quarter of a century.

 His universally acknowledged ethos was epitomised by his refusal in 1968 to accept his election as Metropolitan Bishop of Attica, by far the largest and wealthiest diocese in the Orthodox Church of Greece, because the Synod that elected him was packed by the Greek junta and thus was uncanonical.

-The beginning of the end for Demetrios was a scandal concerning the management of Achdiocese finances, which was demonstrated in a bomshell report by Grant Thornton, which identified a long list of bad business practices which abolished to a large degree any sense of transparency.
+The beginning of the end for Demetrios was a scandal concerning the management of Archdiocese finances, which was demonstrated in a bombshell report by Grant Thornton, which identified a long list of bad business practices which abolished to a large degree any sense of transparency.

 The local Greek-American press reported a deficit of $8.5mn